Candidacy challenge process for NC Rep. Cawthorn delayed - NewsBreak

 Candidacy challenge process for NC Rep. Cawthorn delayed

-RALEIGH, N.C. — (AP) — A formal challenge of North Carolina Rep. Madison Cawthorn's qualifications to run for Congress, over his involvement in the rally last January that preceded the U.S. Capitol riot, will be delayed while separate redistricting litigation continues, state judges ruled Tuesday.
+A formal challenge of North Carolina Rep. Madison Cawthorn's qualifications to run for Congress over his involvement in the rally last January that preceded the U.S. Capitol riot, will be delayed while separate redistricting litigation continues, state judges ruled Tuesday.

 The three judges presiding over the redistricting trial approved a motion from the State Board of Elections to postpone candidate challenges for now.